AyanaZaire/git-interview-baseline/README.md

 ![Commit on Master](https://dl.dropboxusercontent.com/s/9ipgkog7yv8hrok/2015-11-02%20at%2012.18%20PM.png)

 We were able to update the timeline in master with the bug fix without touching any of the code in `new-feature`.
-If we look closely we see, the `new-feature` branch remains 1 commit behind `master`.
-This is because the second bug fix commit occurred in `master`, the `new-feature` branch was created off of the last commit in `master` (in this case, at commit number two).
-Alternatively, you could describe `master` as being 1 commit ahead of the `new-feature` branch.
+If we look closely we see, the `new-feature` branch remains one commit behind `master`.
+This is because the second bug fix commit occurred in `master` and the `new-feature` branch was created off of the last commit in `master` (in this case, at commit number two).
+Alternatively, you could describe `master` as being one commit ahead of the `new-feature` branch.

 Let's go back into `new-feature` to complete the feature and commit our code, then revisit the timeline.
 Remember how to move from `master` back to `new-feature`?